 One Letter of Recommendation specific to the fellowship

 All fellowship materials should be sent to email@example.com and must include a clear reference to the fellowship.
 Electronic submissions are preferred.
 If unable to send electronically, please send materials to:

 South Royalton, VT 05068

-Fellowship candidates will be forwarded to the U.S.-Asia Partnership by May 15.
-Fellowship offers will be made by June 1.
+Fellowship candidates will be forwarded to the U.S.-Asia Partnerships by June 1.
+Fellowship offers will be made by June 15.